DSpace/RestContract/qatopics.md

 * 404 Not found - if the topic doesn't exist

 ## Search methods
-### Get nbtopics by a given source
+### Get qatopics by a given source
 **/api/core/entitytypes/search/bySource**

-It returns the list of nb topics from a specific source
+It returns the list of qa topics from a specific source

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)